lm2612/Tutorials/README.md

 ### Part 1: Regression
 We will use the California house price dataset.

+#### Tutorial
-Notebook: Use python packages to predict house prices starting with linear regression with one input feature, then adding more terms (polynomial regression), adding more variables (multivariate linear regression) and even regularisation.
+Use python packages to predict house prices starting with linear regression with one input feature, then adding more terms (polynomial regression), adding more variables (multivariate linear regression) and even regularisation.

 <a target="_blank" href="https://colab.research.google.com/github/lm2612/Tutorials/blob/main/1_supervised_learning_regression/1-LinearRegression_HousePrice.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>